rematocorp/trello-integration-action/README.md

 #
 # DEFAULT: true
 github-include-pr-comments: true

+# Scans PR commit messages to find Trello card URLs and comments card URL to the PR if found.
+#
+# DEFAULT: false
+github-include-pr-commit-messages: true

 # Uses the branch name to find card id (e.g. feature/38-card-title) and comments card URL to the PR if found.
 #